Providers That Have Met the Gold Star Shared Expectations

 Once confirmed these expectations have been met, a committee of current Gold Star Collaborative providers and county board staff will review the application with the applicant in order to approve or ask for additional information.
-This will give the applicant the opportunity to ask questions and receive peer guidance from providers that already meet the gold star expectations.
-This committee is called the Gold Star Collaborative.
+This will give the applicant the opportunity to ask questions and receive peer guidance from providers that have already met the gold star shared expectations.